ShivamGupta385/Hyperspectral-Image-Denoising/README.md

 pip install numpy scipy matplotlib scikit-image scikit-learn
 ```

-Usage
+Usage:
-Clone this repository to your local machine.
+* Clone this repository to your local machine.

-Place your hyperspectral image file (.mat or .npy) in the project directory.
+* Place your hyperspectral image file (.mat or .npy) in the project directory.

-Open the script and scroll to the if __name__ == "__main__": block at the bottom.
+* Open the script and scroll to the if __name__ == "__main__": block at the bottom.

-Update the input variables with your specific file path and desired noise parameters:
+* Update the input variables with your specific file path and desired noise parameters:
 ```
 Python
 # --- [INPUT REQUIRED] SET HSI FILE PATH ---